WebReflection/dodgy/README.md

 and was [born after the following gist](https://gist.github.com/WebReflection/796d1f04b1173fbcfe5a#file-lie-js) as improved and well tested 30 LOC "_life saver_".

 ### How to opt in for .abort([optionalValue])
-In order to be make a promise cancelable we need to invoke the third argument which is a callback expecting to know what to do in case of abort.
+In order to make a promise cancelable we need to invoke the third argument which is a callback expecting to know what to do in case of abortion.
 ```js
 var Dodgy = require('dodgy').Promise;